-Overall, more than one-quarter (27%) of all NAMA assets have high vulnerability using this methodology (Table 4, Figure 1).
+Overall, 39% of all WAPA assets have high vulnerability using this methodology (Table 4, Figure 4).
 However, there are several important caveats to the vulnerability assessment and results:

-- This methodology is meant to assess the vulnerability of a park to coastal hazards and climate change factors combined (i.e., erosion, flooding, storm surge, sea-level rise, and historical flooding; see indicator list in Vulnerability Assessment Methodology section).
-Therefore, parks may be highly exposed and vulnerable to one or more of these factors, but overall have a low or moderate vulnerability. - 2) A major goal of this methodology is to create a standard protocol for vulnerability assessments, regardless of the data utilized.
+- 1) This methodology is meant to assess the vulnerability of park assets to coastal hazards and climate change factors combined (i.e., erosion, flooding, storm surge, sea-level rise, and historical flooding; see indicator list in Vulnerability Assessment Methodology section).
+Therefore, a park or section of park (like the Asan Beach area) that has maximum exposure to one or more of these factors (i.e., tsunami, flooding) will inherently have a higher overall exposure, and thus, vulnerability. - 2) A major goal of this methodology is to create a standard protocol for vulnerability assessments, regardless of the data utilized.
 As higher quality data become available for the metrics of vulnerability (exposure and sensitivity), the final rankings for these assets may change.
 In these cases, the same protocol will be used, incorporating the more precise data, and increasing the reliability of the vulnerability results.

-Figure 1.
-Mapped vulnerability results for a portion of NAMA.
-Only high vulnerability assets are labeled (and not all individually).
-Background image is aerial imagery from the ESRI streaming layer (see Digital Data Sources).
+Figure 4.
+Example of mapped vulnerability results for WAPA assets.
+Only high or moderate vulnerability assets are labeled.
+The Mt.
+Chachao assets are not shown.
+Background is aerial imagery from the ESRI streaming layer (see Digital Data Sources).